diku-dk/futhark/docs/c-api.rst

    passing them to entry points that consume their arguments.
 As always, you don't have to worry about this if you never write entry points that consume their arguments.

+3. You must synchronise before using any scalar results.

 The precise functions generated depend on the fields of the record.
 The following functions assume a record with Futhark-level type ``type